kpolsen/SIGAME_v2/README.md

 will only extract, center and cut out the selected model galaxies.

 ### Making changes to SÍGAME modules
-If you make changes to a module, say to the function histos() in the sigame/plot.py module, then load in those changes with:
+If you make changes to a module, say to the function histos() in the sigame/plot.py module, then you can try to load in those changes with:
 ```
 import sigame.plot as siplot
 reload(siplot)